System Design Space

 Book structure: 5 parts

-Part 1: Isolation and multi-versioning
+Part 1: Isolation and multi-version concurrency

 Key Concepts